cschubiner/scpd-scraper/README.md

 Unfortunately, there are lots of dependencies to get it up and running

-1. BeautifulSoup for parsing: [sudo easy_install beautifulsoup4] or [http://www.crummy.com/software/BeautifulSoup/](http://www.crummy.com/software/BeautifulSoup/)
+1. BeautifulSoup for parsing or [http://www.crummy.com/software/BeautifulSoup/](http://www.crummy.com/software/BeautifulSoup/)
-2. Mechanize for emulating a browser: [sudo easy_install mechanize] or [http://wwwsearch.sourceforge.net/mechanize/](http://wwwsearch.sourceforge.net/mechanize/)
+2. Mechanize for emulating a browser or [http://wwwsearch.sourceforge.net/mechanize/](http://wwwsearch.sourceforge.net/mechanize/)
 3. mimms for downloading video streams [sudo apt-get install mimms] or using MacPorts for Mac [http://www.macports.org/](http://www.macports.org/)
 4. (optional- To convert to mp4) Handbrake CLI, for converting to mp4: [http://handbrake.fr/downloads2.php](http://handbrake.fr/downloads2.php)
 5. (optional- Prevents scraper from crashing when notes are being used) html5lib parser for BeautifulSoup http://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser

+Here are the commands for the required steps above:

+    sudo easy_install beautifulsoup4
+    sudo easy_install mechanize
+    sudo port install mimms

 Usage:
     python scrape.py [yourUserName] [optional flags] "Interactive Computer Graphics" "Programming Abstractions" ...

-The way I use it is to keep a folder of videos, and once I have watched them, move them into a subfolder called watched.
-So it also wont redownload files that are in a subfolder called watched.
+The way to use it is to keep a folder of videos, and once you have watched them, move them into a subfolder called 'watched'.
+So it also won't redownload files that are in the 'watched' subfolder.

 #Flags